 And it came to me as the first aspirin went down: the agent had been right — I had been cutting creative corners, being lazy with descriptions, and not giving the book my full potential.
 I realized that part of me had been holding back so I could tell myself, “Yeah, but I didn’t really try” when rejection inevitably came.
 Part of me was terrified of that rejection, and had come up with a brilliantly self-defeating strategy to live with it: don’t really show up.
 Don’t try as hard as you can.
 Over the next nine months and maybe 1,500 hours, I labored over every sentence, every paragraph of that book, until it was the best I could do.

-I found the perfect home for my book with a small but dedicated publisher, and A Heart Blown Open is now out in the world, for better or for worse.
-In fact, my first review, in the Huff Post, came out just today, and it didn’t say the writing sucked.
+I found the perfect home for my book with a small but dedicated publisher, and A Heart Blown Open is now out in the world, and receiving almost universally glowing praise, both for the story and the writing.

-Whatever else the book may be, it is the very best of me.
+Whatever else you may think of the book, it is the very best of me.

 And I still have a dog who sometimes gives me those sad, sappy writer looks, because sometimes I’m still a sad, sappy writer.